XRPLF/xrpl-dev-portal/content/concepts/tokens/become-an-xrp-ledger-gateway.md

     - ACME can store the funds allocated to the XRP Ledger in a separate bank account.
     - If ACME is a cryptocurrency exchange, ACME can create a separate wallet to hold the funds allocated to the XRP Ledger, as publicly-verifiable proof to customers that the issuer is solvent.
 - ACME should control two separate XRP Ledger addresses.
 See [Issuing and Operational Addresses](issuing-and-operational-addresses.html) for details.
-    - ACME must enable the [Default Ripple Flag](#default-ripple) on its issuing address for customers to send and receive its tokens.
+    - ACME must enable the Default Ripple flag on its issuing address for customers to send and receive its tokens.
 - Alice must create an accounting relationship (trust line) from her XRP Ledger address to ACME's issuing address.
 She can do this from any XRP Ledger client application as long as she knows ACME's issuing address.
     - ACME should publicize its issuing address on its website where customers can find it.
 It can also use an [`xrp-ledger.toml` file](xrp-ledger-toml.html) to publish the issuing address to automated systems.
 - ACME must create a user interface for Alice to send funds from ACME into the XRP Ledger.
     - ACME needs to know Alice's XRP Ledger address.
 ACME can have Alice input her XRP Ledger address as part of the interface, or ACME can require Alice to input and verify her XRP Ledger address in advance.

-See [Sending Payments to Customers](#sending-payments-to-customers) for an example of how to send payments into the XRP Ledger.

 ## Sending from XRP Ledger